 ProtonVPN – ProtonVPN is a good VPN for torrenting.
 However, we found these drawbacks:

-- Slower speeds, as we noted above.
+- Slower speeds, as noted above.

 - Free plan blocks torrenting traffic (you’ll need to upgrade your account)

 - ProtonVPN also blocks some servers from torrent traffic and will automatically disable your connection if they detect torrent transfers.
+(We’ve seen lots of complaints about this from ProtonVPN users.)

 Considering everything, ProtonVPN does not seem to be an ideal choice for torrenting.